ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ### 1. Creating an action to process the trigger results
 {: #cos_feed_action}
-You can use the UI or CLI to create an action that is invoked by the trigger.
+You can use the console or CLI to create an action that is invoked by the trigger.

 **Before you begin**</br>
 Copy the following code and save it into a file called `cosChange.js`.
 This code is used to create an action that is invoked when the trigger is fired.
 When you make an action using this code, the action returns the data from the bucket change event.